pranaykumar2/WDS/Unit 2/In-depth on Authentication, Authorization, Session Management.md

 - **Session Expiration and Timeout:** Implement mechanisms for session expiration to automatically terminate sessions after a period of inactivity or to enforce an overall session duration.
 This limits the time an attacker can exploit a compromised session.
 - **Session Regeneration:** Regenerate session IDs periodically or after privilege level changes to further reduce the risk of session hijacking.
 - **Session Monitoring and Logging:** Implement comprehensive session monitoring and logging to detect and respond to suspicious activities.
 Monitor events like session creation, usage, destruction, and login attempts.
 Analyze session data to identify potential attacks.

-### Conclusion

-The sources provide a practical foundation for beginners to understand the core principles of securing the authentication process, preventing authorization bypasses, and hardening session management mechanisms.
-Implementing these measures contributes to building robust and secure web applications that protect user data and maintain the integrity of the system.